npr-nlp/npr-nlp-project/README.md

 ## Project Goals

-The ultimate goal of this project is to build a model that predicts the sentimentality of discussion in NPR interviews with a lower error than the baseline we have chosen--the purpose being to be able to produce a model applying sentiment to the interview, for insight in how the public my perceive the interview.
+The ultimate goal of this project is to build a model that predicts whether an utterance was said by a host or by a guest.
+Additional goals include studying sentiment over time (including attempting to predict sentiment) and an exploration of the utterances, hosts and stories that were broadcast on NPR over the years in question.

 ## Data Dictionary